-- You can use the grant command to grant permissions to all users who have been granted a specified role.
+• You can use the grant command to grant permissions to all users who have been granted a specified role.
 The role can be either a system role, like sso_role or sa_role, or a user-defined role.
-For a user-defined role, the System Security Officer must create the role with a create role command. - However, grant execute permission does not prevent users who do not have a specified role from being individually granted permission to execute a stored procedure.
-If you want to ensure, for example, that only System Security Officers can ever be granted permission to execute a stored procedure, use the proc_role system function within the stored procedure itself.
+The system security officers must create the role user-defined roles using a create role command.

+However, grant execute permission does not prevent users who do not have a specified role from being individually granted permission to execute a stored procedure.
+To ensure, for example, that only system security officers can ever be granted permission to execute a stored procedure, use the proc_role system function within the stored procedure itself.
 It checks to see whether the invoking user has the correct role to execute the procedure.
+See proc_role.

-For more information, see proc_role. - Permissions that are granted to roles override permissions that are granted to users or groups.
-For example, say John has been granted the System Security Officer role, and sso_role has been granted permission on the sales table.
+• Permissions that are granted to roles override permissions that are granted to users or groups.
+For example, say John has been granted the system security officer role, and sso_role has been granted permission on the sales table.
 If John's individual permission on sales is revoked, he can still access sales because his role permissions override his individual permissions.